 Terms governing use, reproduction, and publication

 See also 2999: Filed under Pickthall, Marjorie, and the Marjorie Pickthall fonds.
-University of Victoria Special Collections holds the bulk of material created by Marjorie Pickthall.
+University of Victoria Special Collections holds some material created by Marjorie Pickthall.

 Standard number area